Who wins the Shai Gilgeous-Alexander vs. Mikal Bridges matchup in tonight's game?

 Shai Gilgeous-Alexander & the Thunder

-- The Thunder have a +249 scoring differential, topping opponents by 8.3 points per game.
-They're putting up 121.2 points per game to rank fourth in the league and are allowing 112.9 per contest to rank 11th in the NBA.
+- The Thunder's +266 scoring differential (outscoring opponents by 8.1 points per game) is a result of scoring 122 points per game (fourth in the NBA) while giving up 113.9 per contest (14th in the league).

-- Oklahoma City loses the rebound battle by 4.5 boards on average. it collects 40.9 rebounds per game, which ranks 28th in the league, while its opponents pull down 45.4 per contest.
+- The 40.8 rebounds per game Oklahoma City averages rank 28th in the NBA, and are 4.8 fewer than the 45.6 its opponents pull down per contest.

-- The Thunder knock down 12.8 three-pointers per game (12th in the league) compared to their opponents' 13.8.
-They shoot 38.6% from deep while their opponents hit 36.1% from long range.
+- The Thunder hit 13.3 three-pointers per game (ninth-most in the league) at a 39.7% rate (first in the NBA), compared to the 13.8 their opponents make while shooting 35.8% from deep.

-- Oklahoma City has won the turnover battle on average this season, committing 11.6 per game (fourth in NBA action) while forcing 15.9 (first in the league).
+- Oklahoma City has come out ahead in the turnover battle by 3.8 turnovers per game, committing 11.6 (third in NBA play) while forcing 15.4 (first in the league).

 Watch the NBA on Max with the B/R Sports Add-On